-Section Eleven - Administrati ion CATEGORY NI Α G N/A TIME GIVEN 44 4 84 11.1 Management T T There is a designated operator, with adequate training and experience who is responsible for the day to day management of the institution, including the developmental programme, administration 11.1.1 of personnel and financial administration. ٧ 11.1.2 Operator has training in administration. ٧ Management body consists of Board of Directors, Advisory Body, Management Committee or similar group.
-A chairman is clearly identifiable and there is a minimum of three persons forming the 11.1.3 structure. ٧ A current police record is available for all members of the 11.1.4 management body. ٧ There is a management policy which identifies the roles and responsibilities of the chairman and other parties forming the 11.1.5 management body. ٧ 11 1 6 There are strategic plans developed to allow the institution to attain 11.1.6 its vision and mission statement. ٧ The management team meets at least once per term.
-Minutes are 11.1.7 kept which indicate matters raised and actions taken. ٧ 11.1.8 Accident and liability insurance are in place. ٧ 11.1.9 Property records are available indicating the ownership of the property or the existence of a lease or rental agreement. v 11.1.9 property of the existence of a lease of rental agreement.
-V 11.1.10 A valid Food Handlers' Permit is available for all members of staff. v 1 - 11.2 Plans, Policies and Procedu res 1 11.2.1 The institution has a written mission and vision statement.
-V - The institution has a written programme philosophy that includes the approach to the programme, programme content, resources and 11.2.2 parental involvement. ٧ There is a written method of operation that includes the nature of 11.2.3 services offered, the age range served, the times when services are offered and the fee for services.
-V 11.2.0 There is a written health policy, addressing health issues for children, staff and pets; emergencies; environmental and occupational 44.5.4 hazards.
-The health policy is discussed with every new member of , 11.2.4 staff.
-There is a written nutrition policy.
-The nutrition policy is discussed ٧ 1 11.2.5 with every new member of staff. ٧
+Section Eleven - Administrati ion CATEGORY NI Α G N/A TIME GIVEN 11.1 Management There is a designated operator, with adequate training and experience who is responsible for the day to day management of the institution, including the developmental programme, administration 11.1.1 of personnel and financial administration. ٧ 11.1.2 Operator has training in administration.
+V Management body consists of Board of Directors, Advisory Body, Management Committee or similar group.
+A chairman is clearly 11.1.3 identifiable and there is a minimum of three persons forming the structure.
+V 11.1.4 A current police record is available for all members of the management body. ٧ There is a management policy which identifies the roles and 44 4 5 responsibilities of the chairman and other parties forming the ., 11.1.5 management body.
+There are strategic plans developed to allow the institution to attain ٧ 11.1.6 its vision and mission statement. ٧ The management team meets at least once per term.
+Minutes are 11.1.7 kept which indicate matters raised and actions taken. ٧ 11.1.8 Accident and liability insurance are in place. ٧ Property records are available indicating the ownership of the 11.1.9 property or the existence of a lease or rental agreement. ٧ 11.1.10 A valid Food Handlers' Permit is available for all members of staff. ٧ 1 Month(s) 11.2 Plans, Policies and Procedu res 44.24 11.2.1 The institution has a written mission and vision statement. ٧ The institution has a written programme philosophy that includes the approach to the programme, programme content, resources and 11.2.2 parental involvement. ٧ There is a written method of operation that includes the nature of services offered, the age range served, the times when services are 11.2.3 offered and the fee for services.
+V There is a written health policy, addressing health issues for children, staff and pets; emergencies; environmental and occupational 11.2.4 hazards.
+The health policy is discussed with every new member of staff.
+V There is a written nutrition policy.
+The nutrition policy is discussed 11.2.5 with every new member of staff. ٧